 Is it guaranteed to remain calm?
 No. Is it LIKELY to turn nasty?
 Also no.

 If you're worried, call your hotel and ask them for an honest assessment.
 If you're still not happy about going, ask them if you can re-schedule till another time when it is calmer.

 Phil at the safety hub over 6 years ago

 Sharm El Sheikh has a hot desert climate.
 The area within 40 km of this station is covered by oceans and seas (83%) and lakes and rivers (17%). yes is it safe.
 In the night the weather is amazing.
 So you don't miss the chance to go there. over 5 years ago

 Actually safety has never been a problem in Sharm El Sheikh.
 And Egypt is getting safer as the new government is doing everything they can to restore order.

-So don't worry and enjoy your trip:) over 4 years agoAnswered by Ahmed Mohamed via WorldNomads.com
+So don't worry and enjoy your trip:) almost 5 years agoAnswered by Ahmed Mohamed via WorldNomads.com